 Increased populations of subsidized predators can have detrimental effects on some herp species.
 In response to discussions at the 2008 annual meeting, MWPARC developed a white paper outlining the concerns and recommendations for dealing with raccoons.
-The white paper and a list of relevant literature can be found in the links below.
-The leader of this task team is Kent Bekker, who can be contacted .
+The leader of this task team was Kent Bekker (email@example.com).

 Turtle Regulations 2008